 Freshly picking and eating something from my garden

 (something safe for human bellies, of course).
 I love to eat

 directly from a plant that I have helped to grow.

 Having a hug with someone I love.
 I am lucky to have three people

 living in my house who are good for hugs.
 My dog is always

-enthusiastic (sometimes too much so) and even the chooks
+enthusiastic (sometimes too much so), my cat obliging, and even the chooks

 have helped me out on the odd occasion.

 Curling up with a book while sipping my choice-of-the-moment,